FPT approximations for Capacitated Sum of Radii and Diameters: Overview of Techniques

 \section{Overview of Techniques}

 In this section, we highlight our conceptual and technical contributions.
 Due to space constraints, we begin with our main theorem (\Cref{thm: nuni csr}) and present the key ideas behind our algorithm for non-uniform capacities in~\Cref{ss: overview nuni}.
-Subsequently, in~\Cref{ss: overview hardness}, we outline the techniques used to establish our hardness result.
-Finally, in~\Cref{ss: overview uni}, we delve into the algorithmic ideas for uniform capacities.
+Then, in~\Cref{ss: overview uni}, we delve into the algorithmic ideas for uniform capacities.
 Note however, that from a pedagogical viewpoint, it is easier to begin reading first \Cref{ss: overview uni}, followed by~\Cref{ss: overview nuni}.
 We now set up basic notations required for the exposition.

 \textit{Notations.} We denote by $\cI$ an instance of capacitated \sor or capacitated \sod, depending upon the context.
 For uniform capacities, $\cI$ consists of metric space $(P,\delta)$, a positive integer $k$, and a uniform capacity $U > 0$.
 The elements in $P$ are called points.
 For non-uniform node capacities, $U$ is replaced by corresponding node capacities $\{U_p\}_{p \in P}$, and for non-uniform cluster capacities, $U$ is replaced by corresponding cluster capacities $\{U_1,\cdots, U_k\}$.
 We denote by $\cC=\{C_1,\cdots,C_k\}$ an optimal (but fixed) clustering for $\cI$.
 For ease of analysis, we assume that $|\cC| =k$, otherwise, we can add zero radius clusters to make it $k$, without increasing the cost of $\cI$.
 Note that the clusters in $\cC$ are disjoint.
 When $\cI$ is an instance of capacitated \sor, we denote by $r^*_i$ and $o_i$ as the radius and the center of cluster $C_i \in \cC$, respectively, and let $O = \{o_1,\cdots, o_k\}$.
 In this case, we let $\text{OPT}= r^*_1 + \cdots+ r^*_k$.
 When $\cI$ is an instance of capacitated \sod, we denote by $d^*_i$ as the diameter of cluster $C_i \in \cC$.
 In this case, we let $\text{OPT}= d^*_1 + \cdots+ d^*_k$.
 It is known that we can guess in \fpt\ time in $k$, a set ($\epsilon$-approximation) $\{r_1, \cdots, r_k\}$ corresponding to $\{r^*_1, \cdots, r^*_k\}$ such that $\sum_{i \in [k]} r_i \le (1+\eps)\cdot\sum_{i \in [k]} r^*_i$ and $r_i \ge r^*_i$.
 Similarly, let $\{d_1, \cdots, d_k\}$ denote $\epsilon$-approximation of $\{d^*_1, \cdots, d^*_k\}$.
 A feasible solution to $\cI$ is a partition of $P$ (along with centers for \sor) such that the capacities are respected.
 For a point $p \in P$ and a positive real $r$, denote by $\ball(p,r)$ as the set of points from $P$ that are at a distance at most $r$ from $p$.